FAQ regarding filming in Israel

 No, Israeli crews cannot enter the Palestinian Authority.
 We hire local Palestinian crews when filming in the PA.

-Can we stay in one city and travel everyday to various locations to film?
+Can we stay in one city and travel every day to various locations to film?

 Israel is a relatively small country.
 To drive from the two farthest points on the map takes around 7 hours.
-The two main urban centers, Jerusalem and Tel Aviv, are around an hours drive from one another and are good bases for filming in most of the country.
-However, if you would like to film in the north (by the Sea of Galilee, Tiberius etc…) we recommend you stay in the north.
-Conversely, if you would like to film in the south (Eilat, the Negev, the Rimon Crater etc…) we recommend you stay in the south.
+The two main urban centers, Jerusalem and Tel Aviv are around an hour’s drive from one another and are good bases for filming in most of the country.
+However, if you would like to film in the north (by the Sea of Galilee, Tiberius, etc) we recommend you stay in the north.
+Conversely, if you would like to film in the south (Eilat, the Negev, the Rimon Crater, etc) we recommend you stay in the south.
 This will save you a lot of travel time.
 Feel free to consult with us about scheduling, hotels, and transportation.

 How do I arrange permits and interviews for my film?

 It is important to know who to speak to and how to get things done in Israel.
-You can attempt to obtain film permits in Israel and interviews from outside of the country but from our experience it is usually less effective than hiring someone in Israel to do it for you.
+You can attempt to obtain film permits in Israel and interviews from outside of the country but from our experience, it is usually less effective than hiring someone in Israel to do it for you.
 One of our specialties is arranging permits and interviews for foreign crews coming to film in Israel.
 In one recent case, a foreign crew was trying to get permission to film at a specific location in Israel for months, and after failing to do so, contacted us and we got permission for them within a few days.

 How much will we have to pay for film permits in Israel?

 We are frequently contacted by crews who want to film at churches around the country.
 Most churches charge from $50 – $100 for a film permit (you usually pay when you get there and you need to pay even if you only want to film outside the church).
-One major exception is the Church of the Holy Sepulcher that costs $300.
+One major exception is the Church of the Holy Sepulcher which costs $300.
 If you want to film outdoors it is usually free, including the Western Wall.
-For more information on specific locations please feel free to Contact Us.
+For more information on specific locations please feel free to Contact Us